xL1fer/APScavenge/README.md

 	approject/.env.local
 		|
-		|	AGENT_PORT='8080'
+		|	AGENT_IP='192.168.1.84:8080'
 		|

-	NOTE: ensure the agent gunicorn ip is set to an interface with network connectivity
+	NOTE: ensure the agent ip is set to an interface with network connectivity

 		entrypoint.sh
 			|